Z-Fran/Walmart-Store-Sales-Forecasting/README.md

 - Compare MAE, MAPE, RMSE, R2 metrics.
   - Performance of KNN and RandomForest are similar and they are vey higher than LinearRegresiion

-### 4. Emsemble Learning
+### 4. Ensemble Learning
-- Use KNN and RandomForest to build a VotingRegressor which has a better Performance.
+- Use KNN and RandomForest to build a VotingRegressor which has a better performance.

 ### 5. Visualize predicted data
 - Using all columns to train have a better curve fitting